hustcer/nushell.github.io/.ebook-pub/commands/dfr_max.md

 # dfr max

-**version**: 0.85.0
+**version**: 0.90.2

 ## **usage**:

-Creates a max expression or aggregates columns to their max value
+Creates a max expression or aggregates columns to their max value.

 ## Signature